 When I come across useful resources for teens and adults who are neurodiverse or on the autism spectrum, or for their families, I will post them here on my blog, or on my “Resources” webpage.

-I will also try to listen to you and also the greater community in which I live for guidance on the topics that might be of benefit to teens and adults who are neurodiverse or on the autism spectrum, and their families.
+I will also try to listen to you and the greater Silicon Valley and Bay Area community for guidance on the topics that might be of benefit to teens and adults who are neurodiverse or on the autism spectrum, and their families.